 Oasis Network is a permissionless, blockchain-based cloud computing platform that aims to improve upon the scalability and privacy of its peers through novel architecture.
 In some regards, Oasis functions similarly to existing smart contract platforms: a modified version of Ethereum’s gas model is used to compensate smart contract execution, nodes must stake tokens in order to operate and receive block rewards, and consensus is reached using a Proof-of-Stake mechanism.
 However, Oasis differentiates itself through its incorporation the Nimble and Ekiden protocols, which utilize node ‘committees’ and trusted execution environments (TEEs), respectively.

 The Nimble blockchain architecture utilized by the Oasis Network offers an alternative to the ‘sharding’ approach to improving blockchain scalability.
 Rather than establishing multiple sub-chains, Nimble delegates tasks to a series of specialized ‘committees,’ allowing many functions to be performed in parallel, thus enhancing network throughput.
 Committee members are compensated with ‘gas’ fees and block rewards, though the size of such payments is currently unknown.
-A ‘Committee Scheduler’ algorithm automatically and randomly selects committees of nodes meeting predefined conditions; however, exact conditions for node eligibility have yet to be announced, leaving unclear the extent to which the network will actually be decentralized.
+A ‘Committee Scheduler’ algorithm automatically and randomly selects committees of nodes meeting predefined conditions.
 Those wishing to act as committee nodes must stake a portion of their holdings, which may be forfeited for absenteeism, production of conflicting bundles, invalid computation or proofs, improper storage or merging and misconduct during the consensus process.
 The five committees, and their respective functions, comprising the Nimble protocol are:

 - Transaction Scheduler Committee: Nimble’s computation process begins with users submitting proposed transactions via gateways to the ‘Transaction Scheduler Committee,’ which then packages transactions together based on computation requirements.
 The Transaction Scheduler Committee then sends each bundle to the Compute Committee best suited to meet such requirements.
 The Transaction Scheduler committee is comprised of a ‘leader,’ who packages and assigns bundles to compute committees, and ‘verifiers,’ who confirm that “no two batches interfere with each other” before sending them to the compute committees.
 Leaders and verifiers are randomly designated by the Committee Scheduler.